viamrobotics/docs/docs/components/base.md

 To configure a base as a component of your robot, first configure the [board](/components/board/) controlling the base and any [motors](/components/motor/) attached to the base.
 You can easily configure your component, as pictured below, on the [Viam App](https://app.viam.com/).

-Refer to the following example configuration for a wheeled base:
+This is how you configure a wheeled base:

 {{< tabs name="Example Base Config" >}}
 {{% tab name="Config Builder" %}}